Social Partners Promoting Decent Workplaces in the Education Sector for a Healthier Working Life

 From 2 to 4 November 2015 the delegation of the advisory group from the project ‘Social Partners promoting Decent Workplaces for a Healthier Working Life in the Education Sector’ visited Aachen in Germany for the fourth case study.
-In the project the European social partners in Education ETUCE and EFEE (European Trade Union Committee for Education) aim to find concrete ways to prevent psychosocial hazards and above all work-relates stress.
 The case study was organised by the ETUCE member organisation Verband Bildung und Erziehung (VBE).

 The short case study film provides an overview about the case study in Germany:

-ETUCE and EFFE (European Federation of Education Employers) launched a short online survey among their member organisations on the prevention of psychosocial hazards, such as work-related stress (work-related stress), in the education sector.
+ETUCE and EFFE launched a short online survey among their member organisations on the prevention of psychosocial hazards, such as work-related stress, in the education sector.
 The online survey aimed to collect evidence on existing occupational health and safety legislation, social partner agreements and measures, and actions undertaken at school level as regards the prevention of psychosocial hazards and work-related stress.
 ETUCE has been supported by the research team FFAW (Freiburg research centre for occupational science) in Germany in carrying out the survey.

-The final survey results are to be summarised in the research report and discussed at the training seminars in Madrid and London and presented at the final conference in June 2016.
+The final survey results were summarised in the research report and discussed at the training seminars in Madrid and London and presented at the closing conference in June 2016.

 Two regional training seminars

-The results of the online survey and the case studies provide the background for two regional one-day training seminars for 20 participants from ETUCE and EFEE member organisations.
-The training seminars offer the participants the opportunity to examine the online survey outcome and the best practices collected in the case studies.
-These are expected to be different national approaches for school leaders, teaching staff, teacher unions and employer federations to proactively set-up strategies on the prevention of psychosocial hazards in schools and address these in collective agreements and national social dialogue structures.
-The seminars address the question of which measures education employees and employers can develop together to prevent psychosocial hazards and work-related stress at school level.
+The results of the online survey and the case studies provided the background for two regional one-day training seminars for 30 participants from ETUCE and EFEE member organisations.
+The training seminars offered the participants the opportunity to examine the online survey outcome and the best practices collected in the case studies.
+These were expected to be different national approaches for school leaders, teaching staff, teacher unions and employer federations to proactively set-up strategies on the prevention of psychosocial hazards in schools and address these in collective agreements and national social dialogue structures.
+The seminars addressed the question of which measures education employees and employers can develop together to prevent psychosocial hazards and work-related stress at school level.

 1st Training Seminar: Madrid